AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Geometry-Count.md

 ## Description
-Geometry Count is the number of individual geometries rendered by your app.
+Geometry Count is the number of individual mesh geometries rendered by your app.
 Geometry instances lead to additional draw calls when rendering your app.

 Rendering a large number of geometries can also cause poor load-time performance.